Creating and Applying Water Slide Decals

 While you can pick up some of the necessary supplies at your local hobby or crafts store, Papilio Supplies manufacturers high quality, industrial grade products that you’ll have much better success with.
 The first thing you need is some water slide decal paper and Papilio sells an ultra-thin paper that is almost invisible.

-[Editor’s note: Many of the links in the original article are no longer valid.
+[Editor’s note: Papilio is no longer in business.
+Many of the links in the original article are no longer valid.
 We researched the links and found what we think are equivalent suppliers.]

 If you are using a laser printer, I recommend their Laser Water Slide Decal Paper (you will not need the fixative described below).